ipsod/nes.vim/README.md

 ---------------------------------------------------------------

 This is a vim colorscheme that I've developed over the years.
-I finally feel like I've got the colors just right, but the code needs an overhaul, as it has some quirks:
+I finally feel like I've got the colors almost just right, but the code needs an overhaul, as it has some quirks:
 - For some reason, it doesn't work in the terminal without explicitly loading it after vim is running.
 - I've got no idea if it works with neovim.